naildown/restify-auth/README.md

 `restifyAuth(options)`

 Options has the following parameters:
 - **secret**: jwt.Secret.
-Defines JWT signature secret or a funciton to retrieve it.
+Defines JWT verification secret or a funciton to retrieve it.
+For single-serverapplications, it's also the signature secret when you issue tokens through this.
 - **algorithm?**: jwt.Algorithm.
 Defines JWT algorithm, default to "HS256".
 - **expiresIn?**: string || number.
 Defines expiration time of token, default to "1h" (1 hour).
   Expressed in seconds or a string describing a time span [zeit/ms](https://github.com/vercel/ms).
 Eg: 60, "2 days", "10h", "7d".
 A numeric value is interpreted as a seconds count.
 If you use a string be sure you provide the time units (days, hours, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").
 - **refreshRange?**: number.
 Defines a time range when to refresh the token, is a number in [0, 1].
 This is a simpler way to implement refresh token.
   For example, expiresIn is '5 days' and resreshRange is 0.6, token will be refreshed when the client accesses server in the last 3 days (5 * 0.6).
   With this options, if the user has a valid token and accesses the server within a valid time, then the user can always log in without a password.
   Defaults to 0, the token will not refresh automatically.
 - **signOptions?**: jwt.SignOptions.
 Use this option to pass full JWT signing options when needed.
 It will override the `algorithm` and `expiresIn`.